fweathers/PinterestApp/README.md

 App utilizes Pinterest iOS SDK and bridges Objective-C SDK to Swift.

-At the current moment you can log in by authenticating through Pinterest SDK and view your user's boards and pins.
+At the current moment you can log in by authenticating through Pinterest SDK and view the user's boards, pins and detailed pin view.

 Road Map